Why The Last of Us Part 2 is getting internet hate

-Less than two weeks before The Last of Us Part 2's June 19 release date, its director Neil Druckmann, said he expected the game to divide gamers.
+Less than two weeks before The Last of Us Part 2's June 19 release date, its director, Neil Druckmann, said he expected the game to divide gamers.
 He was prepared for some fans to hate it.
 I came across this prediction while preparing to write CNET's review for Part 2.
 I remember being struck by its pessimism.

 Sure, between a gay, female protagonist and an ethnically diverse set of characters, The Last of Us Part 2 had the hallmarks of a game that would provoke one of the internet's most sensitive, volatile segments.
 But I naively thought the game was absorbing, thrilling and even profound enough to blunt much of the predicted vitriol.